 Although Koh Samui and Phuket have shared a similar status of a prominent beach destination as well as the southern location of Thailand, these two islands are situated in the different seas.
 While Phuket sits majestically in the Andaman Sea, Koh Samui is hidden in the Gulf of Thailand in Surat Thani Province, causing the distinction in the season.

 This difference presents an excellent opportunity for travelers to avoid bad weather in one destination by switching to another place.

 When is the best time to travel to Koh Samui?

-Koh Samui is a year-round travel destination as the weather is not severe even during the monsoon period.
+Koh Samui is a year-round travel destination as the weather there is not severe even during the monsoon period.
 The island only faces some unpleasant weather approximately five years per time which the last big monsoon storm hit Koh Samui was in 2010 causing floods and some difficulties to travel by ferry.

 Samui has three distinct seasons; they are; Dry, Hot and Rainy seasons.
 Ones can travel to the island all year round if they do not mind a rain shower.
 The best time to visit the island is during the dry season from mid-December to June as the heat, and the humidity level are not too high.
 However, during mid of January to February are considered the peak season of Koh Samui.
 Visitors might want to avoid this time as the island tends to be crowded with tourists, and the accommodation rates are skyrocketing.

 June probably the best month to visit Koh Samui as the weather tends to cool down with sprinkle rain, low number of tourists, making the accommodation price goes down.